Create an Azure Database for PostgreSQL - Flexible Server instance and configure a firewall rule using the Azure CLI

-This sample CLI script creates an Azure Database for MySQL server and configures a server-level firewall rule.
-Once the script runs successfully, the MySQL server is accessible by all Azure services and the configured IP address.
+This sample CLI script creates an Azure Database for PostgreSQL flexible server instance and configures a server-level firewall rule.
+Once the script has been successfully run, the Azure Database for PostgreSQL flexible server instance can be accessed from all Azure services and the configured IP address.

 If you prefer to run CLI reference commands locally, install the Azure CLI.
 If you're running on Windows or macOS, consider running Azure CLI in a Docker container.
 For more information, see How to run the Azure CLI in a Docker container.